TylorS/snowpack-plugin-hash/readme.md

 - SourceMap generation w/ remapping support
 - Remaps `import-map.json` to reference hashes
 - Generates an asset manifest for all files
+- Rewrites all the `script.src` and `link.href` in your HTML files.

 ## Install